Omar Little: Season 4

 While imprisoned in Baltimore City's Central Booking, Omar is recognized by other inmates he'd previously robbed, a number of whom want to kill him for the bounty placed on his head.
-In retaliation for an attempt on his life, he brutally stabs an adversary in the rectum as a means of warning the other inmates not to attack him.
+In retaliation for an attempt on his life, he brutally stabs his attacker in the rectum as a means of warning the other inmates not to attack him.

 Omar reaches out to Bunk for help.
 Omar convinces Bunk that he would never kill a "citizen".
 After having Omar transferred to a safer prison in Harford County (calling in the favor from Ilene Nathan), Bunk and Vernon Holley revisit the crime scene and get Old Face Andre to recant his original statement.
 The charge against Omar is dropped.
 Bunk transports him out of Harford County with a warning: no more murders of anyone.
 Bunk threatens to bring up the unsolved murders at Omar's hands that he knew about, such as Stringer Bell, Stinkum, and Tosha if Omar was caught killing anyone else.

 Omar learns that Marlo had framed him and was the one he had robbed at the card game.
 Omar demands that Proposition Joe help him rob Marlo, and Joe agrees to alert Omar when Joe's soldier Cheese is dropping off Marlo's package.
 Omar orchestrates an elaborate and successful hijacking of Joe's entire shipment of heroin as it enters port.
 As he had no wish to sell drugs on the street, he sells the heroin back to Proposition Joe at 20 cents on a dollar.
 Although the heist makes Omar a lot of money, it has all of the drug kingpins ready to put a contract on his head.